-In addition a phase 3b trial (SUSTAIN 7) including 1,201 patients was conducted to compare the efficacy and safety of Ozempic 0.5 mg and 1 mg once weekly to dulaglutide 0.75 mg and 1.5 mg once weekly, respectively.
-A phase 3b trial (SUSTAIN 9), was conducted to investigate the efficacy and safety of semaglutide as add-on to SGLT2 inhibitor treatment.
+An additional trial including 1,201 patients was conducted to compare the efficacy and safety of Ozempic 0.5 mg and 1 mg once weekly to dulaglutide 0.75 mg and 1.5 mg once weekly, respectively.

-Treatment with semaglutide demonstrated sustained, statistically superior and clinically meaningful reductions in HbA{1c} and body weight for up to 2 years compared to placebo and active control treatment (sitagliptin, insulin glargine, exenatide ER and dulaglutide).
+Treatment with semaglutide demonstrated sustained, statistically superior and clinically meaningful reductions in $HbA{1c}$ and body weight for up to 2 years compared to placebo and active control treatment (sitagliptin, insulin glargine, exenatide ER and dulaglutide).